 Listening to reading

 What to do: Read stories out loud to your child.
-Children of all ages will also enjoy listening to their favorite book on their Kindle Fire for Kids.
-We are getting the twins Kindle Fire for Kids Tablets for their birthday.
-I fell in love with these at a conference I was at recently.
+Children of all ages will also enjoy listening to their favorite book on their Kindle Fire for Kids, on Audible, or using your local library’s audio book program.
+We recently got all 3 kids their own Kindle Fire for Kids Tablets.
 Kids can choose the story they want to hear and I can set limits on how long the screen is on.
 Plus they come with a case, 1 year of Amazon Free Time, access to over 10,000 books AND a 2-year “we’ll replace it, no questions asked” warranty!
 Ok, I’ll stop raving now but seriously I can’t wait til their birthday in September.

 What your child is learning: Children who listen to reading are learning what it sounds like when an “expert reader” reads text.
 Listening to reading helps to become better independent readers.

 Suggested reading: Any of your child’s favorite books.

 Join a reading incentive program or use a reading chart to track progress

 What to do: Visit the public library and ask about their summer reading program, or use the Pizza Hut Book It Summer Reading program (or both!).